bytting/gamma-collector/README.md

 ### Installing

+Configure gpsd (/etc/defaults/gpsd) to use /dev/ttyUSB0 (adjust this as appropriate)

 The directory config_files contains three systemd specific files that should be used to enable auto login and configuration of the detector and the GPS device.
 These files contain system specific directories, user names and symbolic links to python binaries, so make sure to modify them accordingly.